vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/frontmatter/info.md

 ## license

 - Type: `string`
-- Default value: value in theme options
+- Default: value in theme options

 The license information.
 A license text will be displayed on footer with the license when it's set.